iwilare/category-theory-course-2025/2025-02-27 - Lecture 5 - Products.md

     ```
 (In particular, these are also types: `Pair<i32,Pair<String,i32>>`, `Pair<Pair<String,String>,bool>`, etc...!)

-## Let's show that $\text{Prog}$ has all products, where now `Prog` takes as objects all the types we just listed and all total programs between as arrows.
+## Let's show that $\text{Prog}$ has all products

+Recall that `Prog` has as objects all the types we just listed and all total programs between as arrows.

 What does it mean to have "all products"?
 For any `A,B` types, I will give you a choice `P` of a type, and I'm going to tell you that this `P` that I chose really is a product.